 – Anyone who wants to prioritize PREVENTIVE DENTISTRY! 🙂

-Why should I spend the extra money to get a fluoride treatment if my insurance doesn’t pay for it?
+Is fluoride treatment worth it, if my insurance doesn’t pay for it?

 – A tooth that has never been cracked, fractured, drilled, filled, or treated by a dentist and is in its natural form is always ideal.
 Once any restorative material has been placed in a tooth, it is never as strong as it was in its natural form.